Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Preliminaries

 Suppose that one has pre-trained a Bayesian model such that one is able to sample its posterior parameters $ \btheta_s \iid \pi(\btheta|\calD). $ Our objective is to use knowledge of this full-data posterior distribution to estimate how the model would behave if any single point is left out at training.
-One can relate the full-data model to the model with observation $i$ left out using the Bayesian update equation
+The full-data posterior and the LOO posterior for observation $i$ are related by the Bayesian update equation, which directly yields the density ratio between the two:

-which is a Fredholm integral equation of the second-kind with respect to $\pi(\btheta | \calD^{(-i)})$.
-This integral equation is in-practice difficult to solve due to the typically-high dimensionality of $\btheta.$ Note that Eq.~\ref{eq:bayesupdate} is equivalent to Bayes' rule